archimedes.tree.reduceยถ

 initializer (Any) โ The initial value for the accumulator.

-is_leaf (callable, optional) โ A function that takes a pytree node as input and returns a boolean indicating whether it should be considered a leaf.
+is_leaf (callable, optional) โ A function that takes a tree node as input and returns a boolean indicating whether it should be considered a leaf.
 If not provided, the default leaf types (arrays and scalars) are used.

 - Returns: